Lenewtype/CDya/README.md

 # react-mobx-seed
-Seed project for React + MobX
+This project was start with "Seed project for React + MobX," created by Sapient Global Markets.
+To it, I've add Firebase and Material-UI.

 [![Dependency Status](https://david-dm.org/sapientglobalmarkets/react-mobx-seed.svg)](https://david-dm.org/sapientglobalmarkets/react-mobx-seed)